urby3228/grafana-setup/README.md

 # grafana-setup
-script to setup Grafana and other required programs on Ubuntu
+Run this script on Ubuntu to set up Grafana and all the required programs in seperate docker containers